 Move Beyond Paywalls

-Define Premium Content within Each Page
+Define Premium Content within Any Page

 If your website offers subscriptions, a link calling users to subscribe will appear on premium content on every page.
 Users clearly see the value of the digital subscription and can click a prominent subscription link on every page they visit.
 Contrast this with metered paywalls that are invisible to most users.